timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </dependency>
 {% endhighlight %}

+Now create the module content as follows:

 * Delete the template files in `dao-impl/src/main/java/org/osgi/enroute/examples/microservice` as these are not required.
-* Now create the directory `dao-impl/src/main/java/org/osgi/enroute/examples/microservice/dao/impl` into which we create the following four files:
+* Create the directory `dao-impl/src/main/java/org/osgi/enroute/examples/microservice/dao/impl` into which we create the following four files:

 `dao-impl/src/main/java/org/osgi/enroute/examples/microservice/dao/impl/PersonTable.java`
 <p>